fbacchella/jsmokeping/README.md

 jsmokeping build a jsmokeping.jar, that needs to be found by jrds, as usual.

-But it also need a small setuid root binary.
+But it also needs a small setuid root binary.
 It's build with ant, but needs [Ant-Contrib](http://ant-contrib.sourceforge.net "Ant-Contrib") and also the [cpp-tasks](http://mvnrepository.com/artifact/ant-contrib/cpptasks "cpp-tasks").
 The binary is build in build/smallping.